IlluminatePossibilities/TheGlobalVariables/README.md

 For a detailed breakout of components from the HLD, and their handling, see [here](docs/Components.md).

 #### ii.
 Architecture Style

-We choose the serverless microservices architecture to design and run the Spotlight application.
+We choose the serverless microservices architectural style to design and run the Spotlight application.

-Using the Architectural Characteristics that we have prioritised, as well as the Architecture Styles Worksheet created by [Mark Richards](https://www.developertoarchitect.com/downloads/worksheets.html), we noticed that serverless microservices (which is a combination of microservices and event driven architecture) is the best suited architecture style to be used.
+Given the Architectural Characteristics that were identified, as well as the Architecture Styles Worksheet created by [Mark Richards](https://www.developertoarchitect.com/downloads/worksheets.html), we noticed that serverless microservices (which is a combination of microservices and event-driven architecture) is the most suitable architectural style.

 ![Architecture Styles Worksheet](docs/architecture-styles-worksheet.png)

-The only downside is cost, which seems to be a drawback with both the microservices and event driven architecture styles.
-This, however, is mitigated with the fact that serverless typically involves the use of third-party hosted services, which can reduce operational and infrastructure costs.
+The only downside is cost, which seems to be a drawback with both the microservices and event-driven architectural styles.
+This, however, is mitigated by the fact that serverless architectures typically involve the use of third-party hosted services, which can reduce operational and infrastructure costs.

 #### iii.
 C4 Diagrams

 We leverage C4 model to describe our proposed software architecture.

 ##### a.
 System Context Diagram

 ![System Context Diagram](docs/system-context.jpg)

 ##### b.
 Container Diagram

 ![Container Diagram](docs/container-diagram.jpg)

 #### iii.
 Tradeoffs